A property let to 3 or more unrelated people is a house in multiple occupation (HMO). HMO's can include -

 - certain self-contained flats

-The occupiers each enjoy exclusive use of a bedroom but would share other facilities including a communal living space.
+The occupiers each enjoy exclusive use of a bedroom, but would share other facilities.
+This includes a communal living space.

-Houses occupied as individual rooms where there is some exclusive occupation (usually bedroom or living room) and some sharing of amenities (bathroom and/or toilet and/or kitchen).
+Houses occupied as individual rooms where there is some exclusive occupation.
+This is usually a bedroom or living room.
+There can be some sharing of amenities like a bathroom, toilet, or kitchen.
 Each occupant lives otherwise independently of all others.